 RW – Honestly?
 Not really.
 I like bits of lots of novels though — scenes, endings, beginnings.
 It all goes into the melting pot in my head!

 Q – Do you ever you different writing techniques like recording your voice, or do you go straight to typing?

 RW – I always just type.
 What I will do, though, is read out my work out loud afterwards to hear how it sounds.
 You find a lot of things sound different.
 It is a good thing to try.

-Q – Thank you for coming along Rupert, you’re answers have been fascinating.
+Q – Thank you for coming along Rupert, your answers have been fascinating.
 Until next time!

 RW – No problem.
 Good luck with all your writing!